odysseyhack/mvp-workshop/README.md

 * Certification of new small-scale green energy producers by:
   * Processing requests for new locations coming from the Public web dashboard
   * Monitoring the network
-  * Detecting potential frauds by calculating the risk associated to each output
+  * Detecting potential frauds by calculating the risk associated with each output
-  * Re-sending risky location to the certification queue
+  * Re-sending a risky location to the certification queue
-  * Detecting potential producers which are not certified in the system, but their smart meters show similar patterns as the ones which are already certified
+  * Detecting potential producers which are not certified in the system, but their smart meters show similar patterns like the ones which are already certified
 * Adding new PV devices with all needed parameters to the blockchain
 * Granting access to the new validator or revoking access to the existing one
 * Adding a new credible third-party source of information (such as the weather provider API)

-_Why is this a game-changer?_ There are two possible approaches in resolving previously described problems:
+_Why is this a game-changer?_ There are two possible approaches to resolving previously described problems:
-1. The bottom up approach
+1. The bottom-up approach
 > Building the network by validating all individual locations and ensuring that the energy which comes from these locations is green and meets all criteria.

-2. The top down approach - Big data analysis
+2. The top-down approach - Big data analysis
 > Since we know that only 30% of households with PV devices are actually registered in the system, we can take all historical smart meters data, and try to find similar correlations and predict which locations might also have PV devices, but are not registered yet.

 The solution that we are building combines these two approaches.